Ezekiel 38 – The Defeat of Gog and Defense of Israel

 b.
 All of them riding on horses, a great company: Ezekiel described the attack with the only images of swift military attack that made sense to Ezekiel, the people of his day, and most of human history.
 They would come like a cloud, a massive and unstoppable storm.

 i.
 The emphasis on this dramatic battle in the latter days has led many to wonder and speculate when Gog and his allies would attack Israel.
-Admittedly, some regard Ezekiel 38 and 39 as nothing more than a prophetic parable that says, “God will protect His people.”
+Admittedly, some regard Ezekiel 38-39 as nothing more than a prophetic parable that says, “God will protect His people.”
 Such a casual approach to these chapters seems to lack serious regard for the text and its meaning.

 ii.
-“The time element was distinctly stated as ‘in the latter years,’ which is equivalent to‘the latter days’ of verse 16.
-No student of prophecy can afford tooverlook this phrase in the Old Testament or its parallel in the New Testament.”
+“The time element was distinctly stated as ‘in the latter years,’ which is equivalent to ‘the latter days’ of Ezekiel 38:16.
+No student of prophecy can afford to overlook this phrase in the Old Testament or its parallel in the New Testament.”
 (Feinberg)

 iii.
 Though there is much we do not know about Gog’s attack against Israel, there is collectively much we do know.